hg6185/set-up-hpc-env/README.md

 ## The Slurm System

 When you connect to via SSH, you will connect to the log-in node.
 However usually, you might wanna use the SLURM system to send jobs.
+You have an account with core-hours that you can use (Students 500 / Hiwis - Assis 2000).
+For more details or how to file a project request, see the itc-website.
 Place the jobscript.sh in your main directory and configure cmd commands in there.
 All necessary commands will be explained in this file!!

+## Known Issues
+CUDA drivers might not always be compatible with GCC, but so do libs:
+Matplotlib 3.1.1 can be used with GCC9.4.0 as it is the latest stable release for python 3.8.
+Higher versions work with higher gcc drivers.
+If you encounter an issue, please report it so it can be added here in this section.